Northern Cardinals eating pine cones.

 The Tufted Titmouse is a small songbird found in the United States and Canada.
 They are often seen foraging on or near the ground, but will occasionally perch high up in trees as well.
 The Tufted Titmouse eats seeds from many types of plants including pine cones which they break open with their strong beaks to eat the kernel inside.

 The range of this bird extends across most of North America, including all areas east of the Rocky Mountains except parts of the southwestern United States and the southeastern coast.
-It also is found in Central America, Mexico, and parts of northern South America (eastern Colombia, eastern Ecuador, Venezuela).
+It is also found in Central America, Mexico, and parts of northern South America (eastern Colombia, eastern Ecuador, Venezuela).

 Black-capped Chickadee